House prices down sharply in January

 But Auckland mortgage broker Christine Lockie says even a half a percentage point increase in the Official Cash Rate would now struggle to rein in prices.

-Next story in National: Telecom to review email service in wake of attacks
+Next story in New Zealand: Telecom to review email service in wake of attacks

 Copyright © 2013, Radio New Zealand